alissabaderclark/alissa-test-files-and-examples/How to Create a CA.md

-Markdown conversion of an example systems admin doc.
+Markdown conversion of an example systems admin doc plus a recipe.

 # How to Create a CA